matuteiglesias/journal/content/Dev/2025-02-08_Implemented_Abstract_Processing_Pipeline_with_AI_A.md

 - Implemented the Abstract Processing Pipeline with `process_abstracts()` and `run_pipeline()` functions.
 - Addressed network issues with CrossRef [[API]] by generating a mock dataset for demonstration.
 - Updated `AbstractsState` and `AbstractManager` for [[AI]] output handling, focusing on DOI-based indexing.
-- Revised `process_abstracts` function for improved error handling and local storage integration.
+- Revised `process_abstracts` function for improved [[error handling]] and local storage [[integration]].
 - Fixed errors related to `AbstractsState` initialization and method calls in `AbstractProcessor`.

 ### Achievements:
-- Successfully executed a mock abstract processing and screening workflow, demonstrating the pipeline's capability to fetch, process, and evaluate abstracts.
+- Successfully executed a mock abstract processing and screening [[workflow]], demonstrating the pipeline's capability to fetch, process, and evaluate abstracts.
-- Enhanced error handling and state management in the abstract processing functions.
+- Enhanced [[error handling]] and state management in the abstract processing functions.

 ### Pending Tasks:
 - Validate and integrate the updated schemas and function mappings for [[AI]] agents in the production environment.